Go west! Exploring Kensington’s hidden gems and local hangouts

 When you’re in this end of High Street Kensington, there’s a great little café down a quiet side street if you’re feeling peckish.
 Located on Phillimore Gardens with a small outdoor terrace is Café Phillies.
 It’s an independent café and wine bar, popular with locals and serves an all-day breakfast.
 It’s a cosy venue with contemporary art on the walls and friendly staff.
 I took advantage of the unlimited brunch hours and ordered an Eggs Benedict Royale for a late lunch.
 Served on toasted English muffins, there was a very generous serving of smoked salmon and the poached eggs were perfectly runny.
 A great spot for lunch or breakfast.

 If you’re looking for some fresh air, consider walking down to Kensington Gardens.
 The large park covers 207 acres, with Kensington Palace located in the western end of the Gardens.
-Known for being the London home of the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex, parts of the palace are open to the public, including the King’s and Queen’s State Apartments.
+Known for being the London home of the Duke and Duchess of Cambridge, parts of the palace are open to the public, including the King’s and Queen’s State Apartments.
 On this particular visit, I remained outside the palace walls and enjoyed the many free attractions of the gardens.
 As the palace was the last home to the late Diana, Princess of Wales, there are several memorials to the royal, including a children’s playground and a memorial walk.
 Throughout the Gardens are many buildings and sculptures to check out, including the 18th century Queen Caroline’s Temple, Henry Moore’s arch, the Elfin Oak, and the ornate Albert Memorial.
 The north side of the park features the 150-year-old Italian ornamental garden, built as a gift to Queen Victoria from her husband Prince Albert.
 Nearby is Queen Anne’s Alcove, a small structure built in 1705 and designed Sir Christopher Wren.
 Meanwhile, deeper in the Gardens is Queen Caroline’s Temple, a quaint 18th century summer house with views towards the Long Water.